leebenmorris/monitor-video-streams-api/README.md

-# monitor-video-stream-api
+# monitor-video-streams-api

-This service checks how many video streams a given user is watching and caps the number of concurrently viewable video streams to 3..
+This service checks how many video streams a given user is watching and caps the number of concurrently viewable video streams to 3.